0xJomo/openoracle-configs/README.md

 ### 1. OPERATOR_ADDRESS
 Make sure this matches your ECDSA key.

-If you generated ecdsa key using the command above, find the address at `keys/ecdsa_key/keys/1.ecdsa.key.json` (for Holesky) or `keys/mainnet/ecdsa_key/keys/1.ecdsa.key.json` (for Holesky), look for `address` field.
+If you generated ecdsa key using the command above, find the address at `keys/ecdsa_key/keys/1.ecdsa.key.json` (for Holesky) or `keys/mainnet/ecdsa_key/keys/1.ecdsa.key.json` (for Mainnet), look for `address` field.

 ### 2. BLS_PRIVATE_KEY_PATH
 If you moved the generated bls key, edit and point it to the correct path